Fatboychummy-CC/Dog/README.md

     * Warning: Without this argument, the turtle may stray out of the loaded area, and the turtle currently will not remember its coordinates.
 2. `Max Depth: number`
     * Optional, sets the maximum dig depth

+# Warning
+Do not read the code its bad please I didn't plan any of it